Cosmology in warped massive gravity: Discussion

 \subsubsection{Acknowledgments}

 We are very grateful to C\'edric Deffayet for collaboration, guidance and helpful conversations.
+We also thank Fotios Anagnostopoulos and Huang Ling for comments on the draft.
 The authors acknowledge support from the NSFC (Grant No.\ 12250410250).
 SGS also acknowledges support from a Provincial Grant (Grant No.\ 2023QN10X389).